Mixing times of data-augmentation Gibbs samplers for high-dimensional probit regression: Proof of the results in the main document

 \subsection{Proof of Theorem \ref{theo:mixing_times}}

-\begin{proof}[Proof of \eqref{eq:bound_mix_time_GS}] We consider a re-parametrized version of model \eqref{eq:probit_DA}, where $\beta$ is replaced by $\tilde{\beta} = R \beta$ with $R=(Q_0+X^TX)^{1/2}$ and $R$ symmetric.
+We first prove \eqref{eq:bound_mix_time_GS}. \begin{proof} We consider a re-parametrized version of model \eqref{eq:probit_DA}, where $\beta$ is replaced by $\tilde{\beta} = R \beta$ with $R=(Q_0+X^TX)^{1/2}$ and $R$ symmetric.
 Note that $R$ is always well defined since $Q_0$ is positive definite.
 The model now reads

 The joint posterior of $(z, \tilde{\beta})$ given $y$ under \eqref{eq:transf_model} is

 where $\tilde{\mu}=[(Xm)^T,(Rm)^T]^T$ and, since $R^{-1}(Q_0+X^TX)R^{-1}=I_p$,

 Since $R$ is invertible, the two-block GS targeting $\pi$ and $\tilde{\pi}$ has exactly the same mixing times in KL (see e.g.\ \cite[Remark 2.3]{ascolani2024entropy} for details).